-19 Briefly explain how restricting the customers to whom a buyer may resell contract products is assessed under antitrust law.
-Under what circumstances may a supplier require a buyer of its products not to resell the products to certain customers?
+20 Explain how restricting the customers to whom a buyer may resell contract products is assessed under antitrust law.
+In what circumstances (if any) may a supplier require a buyer of its products not to resell the products to certain customers?

-See question 18.
+See question 19.

-20 Briefly explain how restricting the uses to which a buyer puts the contract products is assessed under antitrust law.
+21 How is the restricting of the uses to which a buyer (or a subsequent buyer) puts the contract products assessed under antitrust law?